fortesg/fortrancallgraph/README.md

 optional arguments:
   -h, --help            show this help message and exit -p {list-modules,list-subroutines,tree,dot}, --printer {list-modules,list-subroutines,tree,dot}
+                        Print the callgraph (list-modules: only list modules containing subroutines from the call graph, list-
-                        Print the callgraph (tree: in a tree-like form; dot: in DOT format for Graphviz; list-subroutines: only list subroutines; list-modules: only list modules
+                        subroutines: only list subroutines, tree: in a tree- like form, dot: in DOT format for Graphviz).
-                        containing subroutines from the call graph).
   -a {all,globals,arguments}, --analysis {all,globals,arguments}
-                        Analyze variable usage (arguments: only subroutine
+                        Analyze variable usage (all: both arguments and globals, globals: only module variables, arguments:
-                        arguments; globals: only module variables; all: both arguments and globals).
+                        only subroutine arguments).
   -d {statements,lines}, --dump {statements,lines}
-                        Dump subroutine or module source code (lines: original source lines; statements: normalized source lines).
+                        Dump subroutine or module source code (statements: normalized source lines, lines: original source
+                        lines).
 When no subroutine is given, the whole module is dumped.
   -l {use,last,doc,contains,all,specs,first}, --line {use,last,doc,contains,all,specs,first}
-                        Show some interesting source lines of the subroutine (first: the first line, containing the
-                        SUBROUTINE/FUNCTION keyword; last: the last line,
-                        containing the END keyword; doc: the first line of the leading comment - the same as "first" when no comment exists; specs: the last variable specification; use - the last USE statement; contains: the CONTAINS statement - -1 when there is no such statement; all: all of the others).
+                        Show some interesting source lines of the subroutine (use: the last USE statement, last: the last line, containing the END keyword, doc: the first line of the leading comment - the same as "first" when no comment exists, contains: the CONTAINS statement - -1 when there is no such statement, all: all of the others,
+                        specs: the last variable specification, first: the first line, containing the SUBROUTINE/FUNCTION
+                        keyword).
   -u {files,modules}, --use {files,modules}
-                        Prints use dependencies of a subroutine (modules: module names; files: file pathes).
+                        Prints use dependencies of a subroutine (files: file pathes, modules: module names).
   -v VARIABLE, --variable VARIABLE
                         Restrict the analysis to the given variable which has to be a subroutine argument and of a derived type.
                         Applicable with -a arguments.
+  -ml MAXLEVEL, --maxLevel MAXLEVEL
+                        Limits depth of callgraph output.
+Applicable with -p.
   -po, --pointersOnly   Limit result output to pointer variables.
 Applicable
                         with -a.
   -ln, --lineNumbers    Add line numbers to the output.
 Applicable with -d.